hoangduytran/blender-manual/manual/compositing/types/converter/id_mask.rst

 .. seealso::

-   The ID Mask node is super superseded by the :doc:`/compositing/types/matte/cryptomatte`.
+   The ID Mask node is superseded by the :doc:`/compositing/types/matte/cryptomatte`.
    Cryptomatte is more feature complete and supported by Cycles and Eevee.
    It is recommended to use this feature moving forward.